 We won’t sugar coat it, the visualization can look a bit daunting at first.
 This is what you will find, once you open the web visualization:

-In the center is the map.
-Each building in it has the attributes size, height and color.
-Each of these attributes can represent a different metric.
-This way the visualization allows you to contrast multiple metrics at the same time.
-A typical metric example is:
+The main focus is the city-style map.
+Each building in it has the attributes size, height and color, which are selectable via drop down menus and can each represent a different metric.
+This way the visualization allows users to contrast multiple metrics at the same time.
+The default settings for these metrics looks like this:

 • size =rloc (real lines of code)